MartinThoma/MartinThoma.github.io/_posts/2013-10-01-projects-never-realized.md

 ---
 The following is a collection of ideas for projects I had, but never realized.
 I would really love to do them, but they seem to be a little bit too time consuming to do them in my free time.
-Please send me an Email if you would like to realize them!
+Please send me an E-Mail if you would like to realize them!

 ## Book portal
 I really miss a book recommendation portal.
 It should allow you to mark books